Zzch3ng/5243--Project2/README.md

 ## Some notes:

-- Current upload limit is set to approximately `300 MB`
+- Current upload limit is set to approximately `300 MB` For large files, this workflow is recommended:
-- Very large datasets may still take time to render in previews
-- High-cardinality categorical columns can generate many one-hot encoded columns

-For large files, this workflow is recommended:

 - Upload first and confirm the preview loads